buggyrace/buggy-race-about/docs/running/recovering-texts.md

   on the race server: the username inside the JSON file is ignored.

 * **task name (or phase) doesn't match**
-  If there is a mistamtch with any of the task names, the texts will *not* be included.
+  If there is a mismatch with any of the task names, the texts will *not* be included.
 You can fix this by manually editing the JSON (to have the correct task phases and names) and trying again.